preeve9534/signalk-lube-controller/README.md

 plugin implements a simple process scheduler using the Signal K notification system as its control medium.

-An arbitrary number of _schedule task_ processes can be configured.
+An arbitrary number of _schedule tasks_ can be configured with each task is modelled over a three-phase life-cycle consisting of start phase, iterative phase and end phase.
-Each schedule task is modelled as a three-phase life-cycle consisting of a start phase followed by an iterative phase and terminating with an end phase.
+The start phase executes exactly once, whilst the iterative phase executes repeatedly until the schedule task is stopped (at which point any defined end phase is executed).
 Any (or all) phases can be excluded from the schedule task life-cycle.

 Each life-cycle phase is characterised by a user-defined _delay_ and